w9n/garden/docs/using-garden/features-and-usage.md

 Most of the time, the development workflow when using Garden after the configuration files are set is extremely simple: you leave `garden dev` running, and Garden will automatically re-build, re-deploy, and re-test your project as you work on it.

-Sometimes though you might prefer to skip the testing step, in which case you can simply use `garden deploy --watch`.
+Sometimes though, you might prefer to skip the testing step, in which case you can simply use `garden deploy --watch`.
 This will watch for changes, then build and deploy them, but it'll skip testing.

 Another important topic to keep in mind is [inter-service communication](../basics/concepts.md#how-inter-service-communication-works).
 As previously discussed, your project has multiple services, and they need to talk to each other at some point.
 That's pretty simple: a service's hostname is simply its name.
 So a the hostname for a service called `my-service` is simply `http://my-service/`.

-For example, the following snippet calls a separate service in the project called `go-service`.
+For example, the following snippet calls a different service in the project called `go-service`.

 ```js
 request.get('http://go-service/hello-go').then(message => {res.json({message})})
 ```

 Lastly, when things go wrong you should refer to the error logs.
-That's an `error.log` file in the project root, and the service logs that you can retrieve from the individual pods in your cluster.
+These consist of an `error.log` file in the project root, along with the service logs that you can retrieve from the individual pods in your cluster.

 For the latter, you can use the `garden logs` command, followed by the name of the service you'd like to query.
 For example `garden logs go-service` would fetch the logs for the `go-service` service, while `garden logs go-service,node-service` would fetch the logs for both the `go-service` and the `node-service` services.